 Get a flavour of the night by watching our collaborations with some brilliant poets at previous Open Collab events below:

 You can watch Echoes and Edges Open Collab right here!
-We'll be going live on Saturday 21st November at 7pm, set set yourself a reminder and we'll see you on the live stream.
+We'll be going live on Saturday 23rd January at 7pm, so set yourself a reminder and we'll see you on the live stream.

 what does everyone else think?